Kushal-gowda01/Ecommerce-Follow-Along/README.md

 Implemented auto-filled form for editing existing product details.
 Connected frontend with backend to send PUT requests.
 Handled errors and ensured data validation.

+# Milestone 14:-

+Edit & Delete Product Functionality
+Created a PUT API endpoint to update product details in MongoDB.
+Added an Edit button on the product card.
+Implemented auto-filled form for editing existing product details.
+Connected frontend with backend to send PUT requests.
+Handled errors and ensured data validation.
+Created a DELETE API endpoint to remove products from MongoDB.
+Added a Delete button to the product card.
+Integrated frontend with backend to send DELETE requests.

+# Milestone 15:-

+Create a New Nav Component
+The Navbar should include links to the following pages:
+- Home
+- My Products
+- Add Product
+- Cart
+Navbar is responsive and adapts to different screen sizes.
+Add Navbar to All Pages
+Import and integrate the Nav component into all pages.
+Ensure smooth navigation between different sections of the application.
+Make the Navigation Smooth & User-Friendly
+Use React Router for handling navigation.
+Implement active link highlighting for better UX.
+Optimize the layout to be mobile-friendly.